adrytech/JavaPath/README.md

 ## Description:

-_I create this repository to learn Java with you!
+_I create this repository to learn Java with you! <br />
 Here you can find my Java studies divided into folder that will be updated step by step._